robbywashere-zz/python-itunes-scraper/README.md

 Background
 ----------

-MightySignal provides a window into the black box of the mobile app world by finding high-value signals for sales and marketing teams.
+***** provides a window into the black box of the mobile app world by finding high-value signals for sales and marketing teams.
 As part of our awesome backend stack, we regularly scrape app metadata–such as app names, ratings, and descriptions–from public app pages.
 For this challenge, we want you to implement your own mini version of this scraper!

 Instructions
 ------------